0xe1f/ararat/README.md

 `CrosswordView` was designed to work with the Android soft keyboard.
-Unfortunately, with the exception of maybe Google and the AOSP codebase, virtually no one follows the rules of Android IME, including third-party manufacturers and authors of many soft keyboard apps.
-As a result, keyboards will often assume that a view (meaning, `CrosswordView`) has full support of things like autocorrect and swiping - concepts that don't work in the limited scope of a basic crossword soft keyboard, and will ignore any attempts to disable those features.
+Unfortunately, with the exception of maybe Google and the AOSP codebase, virtually no one follows the rules of Android IME, including many third-party manufacturers and authors of soft keyboards.
+They will often mistakenly assume that any view has full support of things like autocorrect and swiping - concepts that don't work in the limited scope of input needed for crosswords, and will ignore any attempts to disable those features.

-Long-term, if you're serious about your own crossword app, your best bet is to use your own [KeyboardView](https://developer.android.com/reference/android/inputmethodservice/KeyboardView) and have it provide the input instead.
+If you're serious about your own crossword app, your best long term bet is to use your own [KeyboardView](https://developer.android.com/reference/android/inputmethodservice/KeyboardView) and have it provide the input instead.